jmwil/Portfolio/Team-Projects/README.md

 ### Team Projects
 ***

 Team Projects where I have contributed my skills.

-Please feel free to browse each project folder to learn about my approach to solving software problems.
-Each folder also contains a readme file that explains the project's objective, the approach I took to resolve the challenge and the result.
+This folder will be updated as I continue to work on live projects in a team environment.

 Return to [portfolio](../../../)